oyvindhg/Camera/README.md

-#Specialization project - Part 1: Reinforcement Learning methods on OpenAI problems
+# Specialization project - Part 2: Object Detection

-**Description:** This is the code that consitutes the first part ofmy report from my specialization project during my penultimate semester of the Cybernetics and Robotics study program.
+**Description:** This is the code that consitutes the second part of my report from my specialization project during my penultimate semester of the Cybernetics and Robotics study program.

-**Introduction:** Studies of reinforcement learning methods constitute the first part of my specialization project.
-Three simulation environments were used for implementation of reinforcement learning methods.
-The implemented methods spanned from simple tabular methods to more complex deep reinforcement learning methods utilizing artificial neural networks.
-Most methods studied in theory also worked well in practice, and parameters were tuned in order to improve and investigate each of the methods.
+**Contect:** In order for a robotic manipulator to observe its environment (in my master's thesis), it will be equipped with a camera that will act as its perception module.
+The second part of this project therefore involved processing of camera images.
+Firstly, camera calibration was performed in order to remove distortion from the images.
+Secondly, object detection was performed on these undistorted images.